amiaopensource/audioqc/README.md

 `-s` Scan file signal with ffprobe (enabled by default).

-`-b` Scan BEXT metadata for consistancy of CodingHistory field
+`-b` Scan BEXT metadata for consistency of CodingHistory field

 `-d` Scan file for audio dropouts (experimental!)